 That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, discipled by a Reformed Presbyterian theologian,1 personally challenged to follow Christ by an Assembly of God pastor, officially ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as both a contemplative and card-carrying Episcopalian Christian, I realize that I am an amalgamation of all of the above…and more.
 What I believe today about God and the Bible (everything really) is the result of the spiritual seeds deposited in my soul by God and others during my life’s journey and spiritual pilgrimage that are just now coming to maturity and bearing fruit.

 And God does not like labels either.
-He (or is it She?)2 cannot be defined by our finite theological constructs or confined by the little tin boxes we create and call churches.
-All too often (at least in my experience) although God’s love is infinite and his grace unlimited, we require more of ourselves and fellow man than even God himself.
+He (or is it She?)2 cannot be defined by our finite theological constructs or confined by the brick and mortar boxes we create and call churches.
+All too often (at least in my experience), although God’s love is infinite and his grace unlimited, we require more of ourselves and fellow man than even God himself.
 All of that said, I’ve created this page because what we believe (or do not believe) about God really does matter and has eternal consequences.

 I originally planned on offering up some creative writing here, but in the end decided I could do no better than what was gifted to us some seventeen hundred years ago, first, with the Apostles’ Creed3, and then later, the Nicene Creed.4